iterative/dvc.org/content/docs/start/experiment-management/experiments.md

 ## Go Further

-There are many other features of `dvc exp`, like cleaning up unused experiments, sharing them without committing into Git, or getting differences between two experiments.
+There are many other features of `dvc exp`, like cleaning up unused experiments, saving the current workspace status as an experiment, sharing them without committing into Git, or getting differences between two experiments.

 Please see the section on
 [Experiment Management](/doc/user-guide/experiment-management) in the User's